rutiglianom/rutiglianom/README.md

 - 👋 Hi, I’m @rutiglianom
-- 👀 I’m interested in Embedded systems and other low-level programming work / Computer Engineering.
+- 👀 I’m interested in design work of any kind
-- 🌱 I’m currently learning Object-Oriented design in my final year studying Computer Engineering at Seattle University.
-- 📫 How to reach me: rutigli1@seattleu.edu
+- 📫 How to reach me: matthew.rutigliano@outlook.com